The Ultimate Guide to Google Performance Max Campaigns [2025]

 5. Set up location and languages

-You set up locations and languages you want to target on the “Campaign Settings” page.
+Set the locations and languages you want to target in “Campaign Settings”.

 • Select your preferred location under Locations.